 Charles Bobertz, Ph.D., is professor of New Testament and Patristics at Saint John's School of Theology and Seminary and the undergraduate Department of Theology of the College of Saint Benedict and Saint John's University.
 He received his B.A. from Saint John's University in 1980 and his Ph.D. from Yale University in 1988.
 He co-edited, with David Brakke, Readings in Christian Communities: Essays on Interpretation in the Early Church, published in 2002.
-His newest book, A Liturgical Reading of the Gospel of Mark, will be out this fall from Baker Academic Press.
+His newest book, A Liturgical Reading of the Gospel of Mark, will be out this summer from Baker Academic Press.

 Dates & Locations

 Friday, September 12 - 8:30 a.m. - 1:00 p.m., Emmaus Hall, 31802 County Road 159, Collegeville 56321

 Friday, October 3 - 8:30 a.m. - 1:00 p.m., Emmaus Hall, 31802 County Road 159, Collegeville 56321

 Tuesday, October 14 - 6:30 p.m. - 9:00 p.m., Pax Christi Catholic Church, 12100 Pioneer Trail, Eden Prairie 55347

 Friday, March 13 - 1:30 p.m. - 4:00 p.m. - Bellasera, 221 9th Street South - Naples, Florida 34102 Register now!